Sennefer (Deir el-Medina)

-Sennefer was an Ancient Egyptian official with the title Servant in the Place of Truth at the end of the 18th Dynasty.
+Sennefer was an Ancient Egyptian official with the title "Servant in the Place of Truth" at the end of the 18th Dynasty.
 He is mainly known due to his unlooted burial found in 1928 by excavations under Bernard Bruyère at Deir el-Medina.
 The burial chamber of Sennefer was found within the tomb of the servant at the place of truth Hormes (tomb no. 1159a).
 The small chamber contained the inscribed coffins of Sennefer and his wife Nefertiti.
 Both were found wrapped in linen.
 Sennefer was also adorned with a mummy mask.
 He had a heart scarab and was adorned with a pectoral.
 On his coffin was placed a painted piece of cloth, showing Sennefer before an offering table.
 Furthermore, the burial contained different types of furniture, including a bed, a box, a head rest and several pottery as well as stone vessels.
 The burial of a child in an undecorated box was found, too.
 Two shabti figures are datable by style to the end of the 18th Dynasty.

+Life

+Little is known about Sennefer.
+He was titled "servant in the Place of Truth" which indicates that he worked on the cutting and decorating of royal tombs in the Valley of the Kings.
+He lived during the late 18th Dynasty; his burial is usually assigned to the reign of Tutankhamun based on the style of his coffins and funerary goods.
+Analysis of his skeletonised mummy indicates he was about 162-168 cm tall and died between 35 and 45 years of age.
+He had healed fractures to his wrist and a rib, a dent across the top of his head from an old injury, and many of his vertebrae have signs of osteoarthritis.
+His right arm is 1 cm longer than his left.